6 Fast-Growing Job Sectors in Washington, DC

 America's capital region is always alive with activity and interesting opportunities, especially for people with marketable qualifications.
 That's why career colleges and trade schools in DC focus on providing programs that align with those opportunities.
 After all, the District of Columbia and its surrounding metro area are growing quickly, which is generating all kinds of new possibilities.
 Check out these compelling facts:

-- Over 2,260 non-profits and associations operate in DC—the highest concentration of such organizations in the nation.
-Collectively, they employ roughly 66,000 people.**
+- About 13,000 non-profits and associations operate in DC—the highest concentration of such organizations in the nation.
+Collectively, they employ roughly 55,000 people.**

 Here are six of the DC region's fastest-growing job categories: